Creeeeger/Tensorflow_ObjD/README.md

 - Train / Create your own models

-- Generate images with stable diffusion for training models
+- Generate images with stable diffusion

+- Generate images with SD4J

-- Based on tensorflow 2.x
+- Based on tensorflow 2.x for unix systems (Tested on macOS 14 M1 Pro)